GuiPimenta-Dev/lambda-forge-docs/docs/home/getting-started.md

 ```
 Commands:
-  authorizer      Create a new authorizer
+  authorizer   Generates an authorizer for AWS Lambda functions.
+  doc          Creates a new doc template for the project.
-  function        Create a new function
+  function     Creates a Lambda function with a predefined structure and...
-  layer           Create a new layer
+  layer        Creates and installs a new Lambda layer.
-  live-server     Create a new development server
+  live-server  Starts a live development environment for the specified...
-  project         Create a new project
+  project      Initializes a new AWS Lambda project with a specified...
-  service         Create a new AWS service
+  service      Scaffolds the structure for a specified AWS service...
+  trigger      Triggers the specified AWS service integration.
 ```

 For a comprehensive list of configurations that each Forge command supports, you can refer to the command line help by running: